striker561/BillStation-Intern/README.md

 web: gunicorn auth_service.wsgi:application --bind 0.0.0.0:$PORT
 ```

+$PORT = 8000

 ## 🐳 Run with Docker

-This service includes a `Dockerfile` and `docker-compose.yml` for easy containerized setup.
+This service includes a `Dockerfile` and `docker-compose.yml` for easy local containerized setup.

 ### Build and Run